Who Killed Kovali?

 Who Killed Kovali? is a 1960 Australian television play.
 It had previously been filmed for British TV in 1957.

 It was made at a time Australian TV drama was rare.
+It was one of several thrillers filmed in the early days of Australian television.

 Plot

 Hungarian tennis player Ivor Kovali is playing in a semi-final at Wimbledon against Australian player Tony Hargreaves.
 Kovali, who is winning the game, is chewing sweets then dies suddenly of arsenic poisoning.